network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 The client must be able to send a GET-request and a POST.
 The server needs the ability to respond to both of these HTTP commands.
-Further, the server endpoint must be accessible through a hostnamethat can be resolved through DNS.
+Further, the server endpoint must be accessible through a hostname that can be resolved through DNS.
 Finally, the server must have the ability to provide content upon a GET-request.